≡ Menu

 Comparisons

-To compare him to other family pets such as the American Cockapoos, Askal Dog, Italian Greyhound, French Bulldog, Pug, Puggle and the German Shepherd.
-Largely because this “Mixed Breed Dog” was developed from many breeds, including the:
+The Rat Terrier may be compared to other Terrier breeds such as the Chihuahua-Rat Terrier, Yorkshire Terrier, Toy Fox Terrier, Jack-Rat Terrier, and Bull Terrier.
+It would also be fair to compare him to other family pets such as the American Cockapoos, Askal Dog, Italian Greyhound, French Bulldog, Pug, Puggle, and German Shepherd.
+Mainly because this “Mixed Breed Dog” was developed from many breeds, including the:

-But, is he the one for you?
+But is he the one for you?

-The Rat Terrier is better suited to families with children aged 5 and above.
+The Rat Terrier is better suited to families with children aged five and above.
 The Rattie, as he is called, is small enough to live happily in an apartment or condo.
 But given a choice, he’d prefer to live in large estates or farms where he can hunt for rats and small animals.

 But remember…